jonathanclare/iadesigner/README.md

 ### Build and package Electron App for web download

-All the following commands will create the 'dist' and 'deploy' folders.
+All the following commands will create the *dist* and *deploy* folders.

 *dist* contains the application files.